Which States Allow Online Drivers Education?

 Alaska

-In Alaska, it is not required to complete a driver’s education program to obtain your learner’s permit.
+In Alaska, it is not required to complete a driver’s education program to obtain a learner’s permit or license.

 Arizona

-The Arizona Motor Vehicle Division (MVD) requires you to either take a driver's education course or complete supervised driving practice before applying for your graduated Arizona driver's license.
+The Arizona Motor Vehicle Division (MVD) requires teens to either take a driver's education course or complete supervised driving practice before applying for a graduated Arizona driver's license.

 Arkansas